movingimage-evp/pr-notifier/README.md

 # PR notifier
-A Github action that shames PR's that are open longer than 2 days
+A Github action that shames PR's that are open longer `DAYS_BEFORE` days

 ## usage
 ```